sehmaschine/django-grappelli/docs/faq.rst

 Why are you using TinyMCE and not RedactorJS?
 ---------------------------------------------

 Unfortunately, Redactor currently produces strange/wrong HTML.
 Moreover, we're missing an easy way to define formatting–options as well as a possibility to insert classes.
-Once these issue are resolved, we'll probably switch.
+That being said, TinyMCE will be removed with version 2.5 of |grappelli|.
+Instead, we will add a skin for TinyMCE.

 Why don't you use Twitter Bootstrap?
 ------------------------------------

-For now, custom Compass-based stylesheets gives us much more flexibility.
+For now, custom Compass-based stylesheets gives us much more options.
 But we do understand the need to easily customize the admin interface and we're discussing this issue on a regular basis.

 Do you guys cooperate with the Django–Devs?
 -------------------------------------------